 Wicca for Beginners

 I hope you got something out of this brief guide.

 This is obviously not meant to be complete.
-It’s merely a place to start on Wicca for beginners and a roadmap for continuing to study on becoming Wiccan.
+It’s merely a place to start on Wicca for beginners and a roadmap for continuing to study Wicca.